adriaanbd/pydsa/README.md

 ## Built With

 - Python 3x
-- Creativity, persistence and patience
+- Creativity, persistence and patience.

 ## Live Demo

-There isn't a live demo for this project/
+There isn't a live demo for this project.

 ## Getting Started